Through the bushes he saw a worn little house, overgrown, almost covered by vegetation.

 He kept walking.
 Looked into the livingroom.
-The fire was burning vividly in the fireplace.
+The fireplace was burning.
 There were comfortable looking furniture, and art on the walls.

 The next room was a bedroom.
 A big bed, with cushions and clean sheets, undone.
 A bra was hanging on the back of the chair, and a pair of panties on the floor.
-He was doing wring.
+He was doing wrong.
 He shouldn’t be there.
 He looked at the wall at the end of the hall.
+There was a poprtrait.
 He needed to go closer, it couldn’t be.
 But it was.

 It was him.

 The room was changing.
 A sound.
 A baby screaming.
 He turned around.
 There were spiderweb on the walls.
 The tapestry was falling off.
 Big holes in the dirty rug on the floor.
 He started walking fast towards the exit.
-The hall seemed to become longer as he walked.
+The became longer as he walked.

-He tried to run, but his feet was stuck to the floor.
+He tried to run.
+His feet was stuck to the floor.

 He was sitting on a chair by the window.
 A woman was standing in front of a mirror, holding a baby in her arms.
 A bra was hanging on the chair.
 She looked at him.